galenczk/pifilling/README.md

 # PiFilling - Galen Ciszek's Pie Chart Rendering Microservice for CS361

+Pifilling is a piechart rendering microservice that I created for Software Engineering I at Oregon State University.
+Pifilling is meant to support my class partner Coleton's class project.

-This microservice allows a user to render a pie chart based on a dataset they send as a POST request.
+Pifilling allows a user to render a pie chart based on a dataset they send as a POST request.
 The service will return the URL of a rendered piechart that can then be included in a webpage, or downloaded as a .PNG file.

 ## Requesting Data

 To request a chart from the service, please send a POST request with the body containing an object in the following format:

 ```
 {